JWALL000/Microsoft-Sentinel-Project-/README.md

 # Step 3
 It was now time to change some firewall settings.
-As you will notice - Microsfot Windows 11 comes standard with basic firewall rules for porjection against unwanted inbound traffic.
+As you will notice - Microsoft Windows 11 comes standard with basic firewall rules for protection against unwanted inbound traffic.
 In this step I disable the firewall rules to allow attackers to ping and try to gain access to the machine.

 ![Microsoft Sentinel Project5](https://github.com/JWALL000/Microsoft-Sentinel-Project-/blob/main/Sentinel%20Project%20for%20GitHub/Step5%20-%20Connecting%20via%20remote%20desktop.PNG)